 "And the staff lockers?"

 Axel checked his phone.
 "Good old Carol!
 Range, declension… To think she knew nothing about this a week ago.
-Never underestimate a hipster's skill in picking up something obscure!"
+Never underestimate a hipster's skill in picking up some obscure skill!"

 Laura looked around to see a stout, middle aged Islander woman rubbing the shin that she'd barked on a small pile of timber.
 Was she part of the game, or just another employee who'd wandered in?